michaelvlach/qbs-autoproject/README.md

 1) **Configuration**

 This probe simply collects and outputs the used configuartion and serves as basis for all following probes.
+It also attempts to detect C++ standard headers for Windows and Linux unless specified by the user, and it also tries to detect Qt module unless it is not present in modules or user provided the includePath already.

 2) **Module Scanner**